liuhao-cn/fastSHT/README.md

 ```
 ./configure.sh
 ```
 The default behavior of `configure.sh` is a FULL installation of Intel ONE API and NO CUDA.
-Use the argument '--part-no-python' for part installation of ONE API with no intel python, and '--part-with-python' for part install with the Intel python.
+Use the argument '--part-no-python' for part installtaion of ONE API with no intel python, and '--part-with-python' for part install with the intel python.
 Use the argument '--with-gpu' to install NVIDIA HPC SDK to enable GPU capability.

 ### 2.2.2) Step-by-step manual configuration